Asigarh Fort: Earlier Fort

 Hansi fort or Asigarh Fort has long history with little clarity about the earlier period.
 The excavation of ancient coins belong to the BCE period shows that there have been long history of settlements on the mound on which fort is built.

-Tomars - Builder and first rulers of present Asigarh Fort
+Tomaras- Builder and first rulers of present Asigarh Fort

-As per British library, Hansi city is believed to have been founded by Anangpal Tomar (Anangpal II), the Tomar king of Delhi.
+As per British library, Hansi city is believed to have been founded by Anangpal Tomar (Anangpal II), the Tomara dynasty king of Delhi.
 The son of King Anangpal Tomar, Drupad established a sword manufacturing factory in this fort, hence it is also called "Asigarh".
 Swords from this fort were exported as far away as to Arab countries.
 As per Talif-e-Tajkara-e-Hansi by Qazi Sharif Husain in 1915, around 80 forts across the area were controlled from this centre "Asigarh".